Gavin Williamson ordered to apologise over bullying texts to Wendy Morton

 - Published

-Former cabinet minister Sir Gavin Williamson has been told to apologise after an parliamentary inquiry found he had bullied a colleague in texts.
+Former cabinet minister Sir Gavin Williamson has been told to apologise after a parliamentary inquiry found he had bullied a colleague in texts.

 Sir Gavin quit as a minister last year after sending expletive-laden texts to former Tory chief whip Wendy Morton.